pablodecm/phd_thesis/src/001_abstract.md

 The combination of those results with the ones obtained from the study of other decay channels of HH pairs is also discussed.

-In addition, the exercise of re-formulating the goals of high energy physics analysis as a statistical inference problem is combined with modern machine learning technologies to develop a new technique, referred to as inference-aware neural optimisation.
+In addition, the exercise of reformulating the goals of high energy physics analysis as a statistical inference problem is combined with modern machine learning technologies to develop a new technique, referred to as inference-aware neural optimisation.